Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 Generative Adversarial Networks (GANs) get around this problem somewhat.
 Vetting any output (or having a "check" as part of the model) is especially useful when creating image content.
 But not everyone is implementing especially when it comes to text based content.
 You can read more about GANs [here](https://github.blog/2023-04-07-what-developers-need-to-know-about-generative-ai/).

 My point is this: generating content is not only subjective and a higher level of complexity than other applications of AI in the past, it's impacts and risks are also immediately apparent to the end user.
-For these 2 reasons, GenAI's applications are *suggestive*.
+For these 2 reasons, GenAI's applications today are mostly **suggestive**.
 It would not be responsible to expect it to do anything more than suggesting outputs at this time.

+This will likely change in the future as we gain confidence in these LLMs, but if and when this is viable is a question I don't have the answer to.

 What to know about my suggestion machine?